 Obesity among women of reproductive age is of major concern, because of its association with multiple adverse maternal and infant health outcomes.
-In 2015, about 23.6 percent of women in PHR 7 were obese before becoming pregnant, lower than the state's rate of 25.2 percent.
-The region's pre-pregnancy obesity rate has increased from 19.6 percent in 2006.
+In 2015, about 25.6 percent of women in PHR 9/10 were obese before becoming pregnant, similar to the state's average of 25.2 percent.
+The pre-pregnancy obesity rate in the region has increased from 20.9 percent in 2006.

-Black mothers in PHR 7 had the highest rate of pre-pregnancy obesity in 2015 (31.7 percent), followed by Hispanic mothers (28.8 percent), White mothers (19.8 percent), and mothers of 'Other' race/ethnicity (11.9 percent).
-The region's pre-pregnancy obesity rate was higher than the corresponding state rate among all racial/ethnic groups, except for White mothers.
-Since 2006, the pre-pregnancy obesity rate in PHR 7 has risen most sharply among mothers of 'Other' race/ethnicity (a 50.6 percent increase).
-Hispanic mothers have also seen a relatively large increase in pre-pregnancy obesity over the past decade (a 29.1 percent increase), compared with an 18.3 percent increase among Black mothers and a 17.2 percent increase among White mothers.
+Hispanic mothers in PHR 9/10 had the highest rate of pre-pregnancy obesity in 2015 (27.3 percent), followed by Black mothers (25.2 percent), White mothers (22.4 percent), and mothers of 'Other' race/ethnicity (13.8 percent).
+The region's pre-pregnancy obesity rate was higher than the corresponding state rate among White mothers and mothers of 'Other' race/ethnicity, while the region's rate was lower than the corresponding state rate among Hispanic and Black mothers.
+Since 2006, the pre-pregnancy obesity rate in PHR 9/10 has risen most sharply among mothers of 'Other' race/ethnicity (a 40.8 percent increase).
+In comparison, the rate of pre-pregnancy obesity has increased by 20-31 percent for all other racial/ethnic groups over the past decade.